Review information about the newly implemented Pay-for-Performance Program.

 Emergency Department: Emergent care provided in an emergency department is emergency care and must be billed as emergency services.
 If, in a physician's professional opinion, emergency treatment for the patient's condition cannot be provided in the emergency department, the physician may seek inpatient admission certification for the patient and bill inpatient admission services.
 Refer to MHCP Inpatient Hospital Authorization policy.

-Physicians, APRNs, and PAs under the supervision of the physician in accordance with the physician/physician assistant agreement and in accordance with the hospital by-laws, may provide inpatient hospital services.
+Physicians, APRNs, and PAs under the supervision of the physician under the physician and physician assistant agreement and in accordance with the hospital by-laws, may provide inpatient hospital services.

 Bill physician services provided in an inpatient hospital setting using the 837P: